anz-bank/pkg/log/README.md

 A very important thing to note is that Fields are immutable which makes them thread-safe but it also means that you need to receive the returned value of fields operation as they do not mutate themselves.

 ### Logging
-There are two levels of logging, they are `Debug` and `Info`.

 Logging can be accessed through the `Debug`, `Info`, and `Error` API.
-Each of them also have their format function counterpart which are `Debugf`, `Infof`, and `Errorf`.
+Each of them also have their format function counterpart which are `Debugf`, `Infof`, and `Errorf`. `Debug` and `Debugf` is only logged when the logger is in the verbose mode while the others will always be logged.
 Each of the log functions require a context to be passed in.
 If the context contains fields, that fields will be logged along with the message given.
 If the context does not contain a logger a standard logger will be provided as the default.
 ```go
     log.Debug(ctx, "this is debug")
     log.Debugf(ctx, "%s with format", "this is debug")
     log.Info(ctx, "this is info")
     log.Infof(ctx, "%s with format", "this is info")
 ```
 For `Error` and `Errorf`, the error variable is required.
-The error message will be logged as a field with the key of `error_message` and the log itself is in the `Info` level.
+The error message will be logged as a field with the key of `error_message`.
 ```go
     log.Error(ctx, errors.New("error"), "this is error")
     log.Errorf(ctx, errors.New("error"), "%s with format", "this is error")